 In these cases, after 10 days, the body is offered to the Commissioner of Anatomy, and/or the Chief Medical Examiner arranges the final disposition.

-If you are struggling to meet funeral expenses, you may wish to consider a whole-body donation to science—this can be a means to cover the disposition at no cost.
+If you are struggling to meet funeral expenses, you may wish to consider a whole-body donation to science, which can help cover the disposition at no cost.

 Read more below about donating a body to science in North Carolina.

-A one-time death benefit from the SSA is $255 for those who qualify.
+The SSA’s one-time death benefit is $255 for those who qualify.

 You may also find it useful to read our article ‘What are your options for paying for a funeral or cremation?’.
-It covers just about every possibility of raising funds to cover funeral expenses.
+It covers nearly every option for raising funds to cover funeral expenses.

-If the deceased was a veteran or a dependent of a veteran, they are entitled to certain benefits such as a cemetery plot and grave marker.
+If the deceased was a veteran or a veteran’s dependent, they are entitled to certain benefits, including a cemetery plot and a grave marker.
 The VA cemeteries in Raleigh, New Bern, and Wilmington are now closed for interments, but Salisbury has space for both casketed and cremated interments.

 There are also three state-run veteran cemeteries in Spring Lake, Jacksonville, and Black Mountain.
 Contact your local VA office to find out more.